 Condoms can be used to prevent pregnancy or to help protect against sexually transmitted infections (STIs).
-You must use a new condom each
+You must use a new condom each time you have intercourse.

 Condoms prevent pregnancy by keeping sperm and eggs apart.
 The condom holds the sperm so the sperm can't get into the vagina.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter U547 in the search box to learn more about "Learning How to Use a Female Condom."
+Enter U547 in the search box to learn more about "Learning How to Use a Female Condom".

 Current as of: November 21, 2017

 Adam Husney, MD - Family Medicine

-& Rebecca Sue Uranga, MD - Obstetrics and Gynecology
+& Kathleen Romito, MD - Family Medicine & Rebecca Sue Uranga, MD - Obstetrics and Gynecology

-©2006-2016 Healthwise, Incorporated.
+©2006-2018 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.